-CONSERVATION OF ENERGY
+A. CONSERVATION OF ENERGY

-- The Company continues to give priority to conservation of energy as an ongoing process. - To reduce the energy cost the Company has taken considerable energy saying measures through various in-house electrical modifications and the effect f the same has been felt. - The Form of disclosure of Particulars (Form A) is not applicable to this Company
+- a) The Company continues to give priority to conservation of energy as an ongoing process. - b) To reduce the energy cost the Company has taken considerable energy saving measures through various in-house electrical modifications and the effect of the same has been felt. - c) The Form of disclosure of Particulars (Form A) is not applicable to this Company